Campus Project

 Project managers

-- Prof. Michela Nosè, WHO Collaborating Centre for Research and Training in Mental Health, University of Verona, University of Verona
+- Prof. Michela Nosè, WHO Collaborating Centre for Research and Training in Mental Health, University of Verona

 - Prof. Corrado Barbui, WHO Collaborating Centre for Research and Training in Mental Health, Department of Neuroscience, Biomedicine, and Movement, University of Verona